 So when I decided to give blogging another go, I wanted to be more forthright from the start.
 I wanted to be a real grown up writer who genuinely connected with followers this time.

-Still, I hesitated whether or not I should attach my real name to this blog.
+Still, I hesitated: Should I use my real name on my blog this time?
 Would I regret not choosing a more obscure blog title, or at least a catchy pseudonym?
 What if I write something that provokes anger or confrontation and I receive a bunch of mean comments?
 Will people I know in real life actually read it and judge me for it?
 What if I attract a stalker?

 The truth is, though, I can never be completely transparent as a writer if I’m hiding behind a facade instead of authentically sharing.
 I want readers to be assured there will be no pretense going forward.
 Using my real name helps me to be a more authentic writer.

 Thanks so much for stopping by today.
 If you enjoyed this post, I would love to connect with you on Facebook, Instagram, Twitter, or Pinterest.
-You can also sign up to receive new posts via e-mail here.
+You can also sign up to receive new posts via our monthly e-mail newsletter here.